-Regarding the noticeable effect question (a) posed above under general comments, the university team agrees with ODFW that any noticeable effects may not come until 10-15 years after MR creation.
+Regarding the noticeable effect question (a) posed above under general comments, the university team agrees with ODFW that any noticeable effects may not come until 10-15 years after marine reserve creation.
 The university team rephrases the question as "whether the expected effects of reserve protection in Oregon are large enough to detect using appropriate comparisons."
 They recommend "collaborations with researchers to evaluate the detectability of reserve effects in Oregon's marine reserves."
-We note that some members of the university team are authors on such studies and it would be very helpful if they could apply their methodology to the Oregon MR situation to determine the answer to that question as part of their review.
-This would be preferable to just calling for more research to be conducted in the future.
+We note that some members of the university team are authors on such studies and it would